F5Networks/k8s-bigip-ctlr/docs/config_examples/configmap/user-defined-configmap/README.md

 # Container Ingress Services using AS3 Declarative API
-This README.md demonstrates how CIS take advantage of a declarative API to configure and update BIG-IP from a kubernetes cluster.
+This document demonstrates how CIS takes advantage of a declarative API to configure and update BIG-IP from a kubernetes cluster.

 ## Example Use Cases

-Examples demonstrates the following BIG-IP capabilities
+Examples demonstrate the following BIG-IP capabilities

 * HTTP, HTTPS
 * Cookie persistence